npo-poms/poms-parent/README.md

 This does not intend to be exhaustive, but merely tries to sketch the big picture.

-An important aspect is that dependencies may only be one way.
+An important aspect is that dependencies may only be one way and non circular.
 Often dependencies are both transitive and direct, of which only examples are indicated.

 <img src="https://rawgit.com/npo-poms/poms-parent/master/poms-dependencies.svg" />